 I also play improvised piano with a predilection for minimalist compositions.

-I like playing several sports such as table tennis, which I started to professionally train many years ago.
+I enjoy practising several sports such as table tennis, which I started to professionally train many years ago.

 I am a passionate reader and I discover new horizons when I write –not only academic papers.